 - Golden Reel an iconic landmark of Macau, it is the world's first figure-8 and Asia's highest Ferris wheel.
 The Golden Reel rises approximately 130 meters high between Studio City's Art Deco-inspired twin hotel towers.
-The iconic landmark features 17 spacious Steampunk-themed cabins that can each accommodate up to ten passengers. - Studio City Event Center a 5,000-seat multi-purpose arena representing the centerpiece of Studio City's live entertainment offerings.
+The iconic landmark features 17 spacious Steampunk-themed cabins that can each accommodate up to ten passengers. - Studio City Event Center a 5,000-seat multi-purpose arena representing the centerpiece of Studio City's live entertainment offerings, including Macau's first residency show experiences featuring headline acts such as Aaron Kwok (郭富城) and Leon Lai (黎明).
 The complex has a first-class premium seating level offering 16 private VIP suites, in addition to approximately 242 luxury club seats and a deluxe club lounge.
 Each VIP suite is spacious and elegantly designed, coming fully equipped with stylish furnishings and a flat-screen TV.
-Playing host to concerts, theatrical shows, sporting events, family shows, award ceremonies and more, the Studio City Event Center is the next generation in versatile, innovative, premier and live entertainment venues. - Studio City Water Park a water park featuring several high-thrill and family-focused attractions, including the High Point Twister, a 20-meter tall slide tower with waterslides for individuals and small families alike, and the Golden Bucket, a massive water play structure with a classic tipping bucket, four slides and over 60 water features.
+Playing host to concerts, theatrical shows, sporting events, family shows, award ceremonies and more, the Studio City Event Center is the next generation in versatile, innovative, premier and live entertainment venues.

+- Studio City Water Park an all-weather water park complex and Macau's largest water park: - Outdoor Water Park- a water park featuring several high-thrill and family-focused attractions, including the High Point Twister, a 20-meter tall slide tower with waterslides for individuals and small families alike, and the Golden Bucket, a massive water play structure with a classic tipping bucket, four slides and over 60 water features.
 For small children, the Studio City Water Park includes the Little Lagoon with four slides for kids of all ages and their parents.
-Finally, the Studio City Water Park also includes Studio City's Riverscape, a jungle-themed action river that is over 450 meters long which offers three routes of differing lengths, three white-sand beaches and 16 water features throughout the guest's journey. - Legend Heroes PVRK a technology-based entertainment park which combines virtual technology with the physical world to deliver an immersive user experience.
-Legend Heroes PVRk features flight simulation, VR simulations, bowling alleys, a free arcade, trendy retail, and a high-tech café featuring Macau's only Robot Barista. - Studio 88 KTV a deluxe night club and karaoke. - Super Fun Zone covering 29,600 square feet, the four-level Super Fun Zone is capable of hosting up to 500 people.
+Finally, the Studio City Water Park also includes Studio City's Riverscape, a jungle-themed action river that is over 450 meters long which offers three routes of differing lengths, three white-sand beaches and 16 water features throughout the guest's journey. - Indoor Water Park a climate-controlled, space-themed indoor water park with 16 attractions, including seven exhilarating water slides, two wave pools, including a unique Oblivion Pool that extends both indoors and outdoors, and the only indoor surfing simulator in Macau. - Legend Heroes PVRK a technology-based entertainment park which combines virtual technology with the physical world to deliver an immersive user experience.
+Legend Heroes PVRK features flight simulation, VR simulations, bowling alleys, a free arcade, trendy retail, and a high-tech café featuring Macau's only Robot Barista. - Club MOP a nightclub with a venue of approximately 48,000 square feet, including an approximately 10,000 square feet terrace area, complete with private cabanas and a DJ booth.
+Club MOP also has a main hall for hosting events with internationally recognized artists, a karaoke lounge and four deluxe karaoke rooms available for private events. - Super Fun Zone covering 29,600 square feet, the four-level Super Fun Zone is capable of hosting up to 500 people.
 Divided into five zones-Mountain, Forest, Under the Sea, Outer Space and Space Station it is a space for children of all ages to climb, jump and enjoy a wide range of experiences featuring more than ten attractions.
 Super Fun Zone also offers three party rooms, one retail store and one clubhouse diner.